grafana/writers-toolkit/docs/sources/writing-guide/documentation-structure/index.md

 ## User goals and documentation structure

-Any documentation you create should be focused on what your user's goals are.
-Refer to [Focus on user goals]({{< relref "../../style-guide/style-conventions" >}}) for more information.
+When writing documentation, focus on what your user's goals are.
+For more information, refer to [Focus on user goals]({{< relref "../../style-guide/style-conventions" >}}).

-Your documentation structure should reflect these user goals.
+Use the structure of your documentation to reflect the user’s goals.
 Think about what your users want to do, what they need to know, and how they can accomplish the tasks.

 This approach applies not only to content on a page but also to how you organize a set of documentation, whether it's for a product or a feature.